You have no items in your shopping cart.

 Note: The door hardware trade term Lock or Locksets is not just referring to a hardware item that has a cylinder and uses a key.
 It is a general term for Door Knobs, Door Levers, Handlesets and Deadbolts that latch (hold closed) and/or lock.

-- Q. What is Backset and how do I determine the backset for a door lock?
-A. Measure from the edge of door to the center of the hole or the lock body that you are replacing.
+Measure from the edge of the door to the center of the hole or the lock body that you are replacing.
 Most backsets are either 2 3/8" or 2 3/4".

 • Keyed Entry or Entry Lock: Uses a key to open the lock from the outside so you can gain entry to space.
 Some entry locks use cards or push buttons instead of keys.